segfaults-rmc/CTFs/ADF2024/RE/rip++/README.md

 Now lets go look at the vm_cpu function... you might have to tell ida to analyse it by pressing p.
 Its the function at address 0x5555555554ed.

-right below the prologue, we can see that its making some cheks on the variable at `rbp-53h` and leading to "illegal Opcode message"... lets rename this as the opcode. (use the k key to make it a stack variable and then the n key to rename it opcode)
+right below the prologue, we can see that its making some checks on the variable at `rbp-53h` and leading to "illegal Opcode message"... lets rename this as the opcode. (use the k key to make it a stack variable and then the n key to rename it opcode)

 ![](img/{00BD048F-5071-497B-992F-DE9675590AF8}.png)